-Nonprofit fundraising is a science and an art– it’s challenging at times, but also rewarding.
-If your organization is large enough to have a dedicated development staff, your board may focus primarily on governance issues, assisting the development team with intros and personal contributions.
+This doesn’t necessarily mean asking for donations.
+If your organization is large enough to have a dedicated development staff, your board may focus primarily on governance issues and assist the development team with introductions and personal contributions.
 For smaller nonprofits, the board’s network and fundraising efforts may be much more crucial to the organization’s bottom line.

 First, let’s be sure we understand the difference between the responsibilities of individual board members and the board as a whole.
-The board of directors as a group doesn’t fundraise.
-They meet once a month or so and discuss governance questions, the overall fiscal soundness of the organization, and so on.
+The board of directors meets once a month or so and discusses governance questions, the overall fiscal soundness of the organization, and so on.
 But the board as a whole doesn’t fundraise.

 Download this guide to share with your board today.

-Every nonprofit board should include fundraising expectations in their board recruitment materials.
-The more we make sure that everyone knows what they are expected to do, the more likely our board members are to excel.
-Conversely, in the event that a board member’s performance falls behind, the conversation about what challenges they’re experiencing is much easier when we have already outlined what the standards are.
+Every board leader should include board fundraising expectations in their recruitment materials.
+The more you make sure that everyone knows what they are expected to do, the more likely your board members are to excel.
+Conversely, in the event that a board member’s performance falls behind, the conversation about what challenges they’re experiencing is much easier when you have already outlined your performance standards.

-Here are some ways to set expectations clearly:
+Here are some ways to set clear expectations for board fundraising:

 Part of setting the expectation of board fundraising is establishing a supportive culture around it.
 Do new board members see other board members doing fundraising introductions?
 Do board members have the chance to share successes and challenges with each other?
 Does the board as a whole prioritize fundraising skill development?

-These are a few ways your board can foster a culture of fundraising support:
+These are a few ways your board can foster a culture of board fundraising support:

 Regardless of the methods you use to establish a culture and expectation of board fundraising, being clear upfront will make it easier for everyone to know what to do.
 Now that everyone is on the same page, let’s look at some best practices for nonprofit board fundraising.

-If you have carefully set the expectation for future board members that fundraising is part of the job, and you have created a culture of fundraising among your board members, you can now focus on some of the best practices to support the board members’ endeavors.
+You have carefully set the expectation for future board members that fundraising is part of the job, and you have created an enthusiastic culture of board fundraising.
+Now, you can focus on some of the best practices to support board members’ endeavors.

-Remember, these are practices that will help the individuals on your board do better outreach– and feel more comfortable and empowered as they do it.
+Remember, these are board fundraising practices that will help the members improve their outreach and feel more comfortable and empowered as they do it.
 With the right preparation and practices, securing funds for your important work should be something that board members actually look forward to!

 Contrary to popular belief, fundraising can be learned.
 There are no innate fundraising skills that people are born with.
 Everyone has learned them at some point along the way.
-Having said that, it is absolutely essential to provide the board with training on how to fundraise.
+Having said that, it is absolutely essential to provide board fundraising training, even for those who have prior experience.